ungleich/cdist/docs/src/cdist-type.rst

 Deprecated types
 -----------------
 If a type is flagged with 'deprecated' marker then it is considered deprecated.
-Upon it's usage cdist writes warning line.
+When it is used cdist writes warning line.
 If 'deprecated' marker has content then this content is printed as a deprecation messages, e.g.:

 .. code-block:: sh